chris34/theme-default/README.rst

 2. Switch into the repository: ``cd theme-default``
 3. Activate source ``source ~/.venvs/inyoka/bin/activate``
-4. Install as a development package: ``python setup.py develop``
+4. Install the theme as a development package: ``python setup.py develop``
 5. Run ``npm install`` to install *Grunt*
-6. Run ``./node_modules/grunt-cli/bin/grunt watch`` to build all static files and watch for file changes on the CSS / JS files
+6. Run ``./node_modules/grunt-cli/bin/grunt watch`` to build all static files.
+After that it will watch for changes on the CSS / JS files.
 7. Let Django know about the theme.
 Add ``'inyoka_theme_default'`` to the ``INSTALLED_APPS`` in ``inyoka/development_settings.py``::